Chip Lupo, Credit Card Writer

 @CLoop

-A platinum credit card is a credit card named to imply prestige and exclusivity.
-The platinum designation is associated with high-end benefits, and issuers sometimes use it to distinguish a card with superior features from the rest of their products, though that is not often the case.
+A platinum credit card is a type of card that is supposedly more exclusive and rewarding than a standard credit card, and it may offer high-end benefits such as airport lounge access.
+Issuers often use the platinum designation to differentiate a card with superior features from the rest of their products.
 Far from being unique, platinum cards are available for all levels of creditworthiness and there is no universal standard for the benefits they must offer.

 The first-ever and best-known card to bear the "platinum" name was launched by American Express in 1984.
-The Platinum Card® from American Express is not made of precious metals, despite what the name might suggest.
+American Express Platinum Card® is not made of precious metals, despite what the name might suggest.
 Instead, it is made of shiny stainless steel and a mix of other metals, which gives an appearance worthy of the name.
-The American Express Platinum card was designed to cater to the needs and desires of their wealthiest customers.
-It offers a myriad of exclusive benefits, including access to elite airport lounges, automatic hotel upgrades, and concierge services.
+The Platinum Card® was designed to cater to the needs and desires of their wealthiest customers.
+It offers a myriad of exclusive benefits, including access to elite airport lounges and concierge services.

 Many issuers have since come out with their own "platinum" cards.
 Currently, there are over 300 platinum cards available on the market, though few of them offer premium benefits.
 If you're looking to apply for a platinum credit card, check out WalletHub's most recent picks for the best platinum credit cards